 - Remove the woodchuck pieces and cool, then pick the meat from the bones, give it a rough chop, and reserve.
 You should have about 2.5 cups of meat.

 - Remove the stock from the pan and reserve then strain it.
 You should have about 1 qts of liquid.

-- Wipe the pan, then melt the butter and add the diced vegetables and the garlic.
-Sweat the mixture until it's well cooked, and the vegetables are soft, about 15 minutes, then add the reserved woodchuck liquid, wild rice liquid and simmer for 15 minutes more.
+- Wipe the pan, then melt the butter and add the diced vegetables, bacon and the garlic.
+Sweat the mixture until it's well cooked, and the vegetables are soft, about 15 minutes, then add the reserved woodchuck liquid, tomato, wild rice liquid and simmer for 15 minutes more.

 - Finally, add the woodchuck meat, corn kernels, and wild rice.
 Season the stew with salt to taste, then serve immediately with some Tobasco on the side.
 If not serving, chill immediately, transfer to a labeled, dated container and reserve until needed.